Calls, team meetings, and partner conversations, transcribed and filed by participant, automatically.

 You will need to invest some time upfront, but as soon as you start using it, you will find it takes far less time to do far more than you ever imagined.
 The first 30 days are tuning.
 Most operators feel it click in the second or third week, once the voice and panels match how they actually work.
 It is a habit, not a switch.

 That's fine.
 You never open a terminal.
 We install everything, and you drive it by clicking and talking.
 If you can use a browser and a phone, you can run the bridge.
 We do, however, help you understand the basics.
-Our goal is to help you adopt AI into your business and be able to do everything on your own.
+Our goal is to get you running your command center confidently and able to do everything on your own.
 It may take a week, a month, or even a few months to get your footing, but when you do, wow.
 You will be able to do some amazing things.

 It is one screen that sits on top of your whole business.
 Your CRM, calendar, email, files, tasks, pipeline, and AI agents all report into it, and you run them by clicking or by talking to Jarvis.
 Instead of fifteen tabs and three logins, you have one cockpit that makes running the business easier than it was before.

 Most people buy an AI tool, use it twice, and forget it.
-The command center makes AI part of how you already work, because it lives where your business lives and you talk to it like a team member.
-Adoption sticks because it is in front of you every day, not buried in another tab.
-The goal is to get you genuinely running on AI, not just owning another subscription.
+The command center makes AI part of how you already work, because it lives where your world lives and you talk to it like a team member.
+It sticks because it is in front of you every day, on one screen, not buried in another tab.
+You end up with a system that actually runs your operation, not just one more subscription you forgot you were paying for.

 Claude is the AI model from Anthropic that powers Jarvis's thinking.
 When you ask Jarvis a question or give it a command, Claude is the brain reading your data, reasoning, and deciding what to do.
 Jarvis is the interface and the voice.
 Claude is the intelligence behind it.